-For the classes of 2024 and 2025, Economics can count as a .5 credit toward their required 3 credits of Social Studies.
-For the classes of 2026 and beyond, Economics can only be considered as a .5 Mathematics elective credit.
+For the classes of 2026 and beyond, Economics can only be considered as a .5 credit Mathematics elective.
 These students will need to take an additional .5 credit Social Studies elective to fulfill their graduation requirement.

 SCIENCE

 All students are strongly encouraged to complete Biology and Chemistry in addition to a third science prior to graduation.
 It is recommended that students complete a lab-based course such as Physics or Anatomy and Physiology in order to be prepared for most college majors.